About the UNITE platform

-Immunomic Therapeutics’ investigational LAMP-Vax platform is thought to work by encoding the Lysosomal Associated Membrane Protein, an endogenous protein in humans.
-In this way, Immunomic Therapeutics’ vaccines (DNA or RNA) have the potential to utilize the body’s natural biochemistry to develop a broad immune response including antibody production, cytokine release and critical immunological memory.
-This approach could put LAMP-Vax technology at the crossroads of immunotherapies in a number of illnesses, including cancer, allergy and infectious diseases.
-LAMP is currently being employed in Phase II clinical trials as a cancer immunotherapy.
+Immunomic Therapeutics’ investigational UNITE platform is founded in a combination of complementary technologies and capabilities: ITI’s proprietary lysosomal targeting technology, optimal use of adjuvants, antigen selection and optimization, a breadth of delivery methods, and the ability to manufacture material at a large scale.
+Immunomic Therapeutics’ nucleic acid vaccines have the potential to utilize the body’s natural biochemistry to develop a broad immune response including antibody production, cytokine release and critical immunological memory.
+This approach could put UNITE at the crossroads of immunotherapies in a number of illnesses, including cancer, allergy and infectious diseases.
+ITI’s lysosomal targeting technology is currently being employed in a Phase II clinical trial as a cancer immunotherapy.

-We are also collaborating with academic centers and biotechnology companies to study the use of LAMP in cancer types of high mortality, including cases where there are limited treatment options like glioblastoma and acute myeloid leukemia.
-We believe that these early clinical studies may provide a proof of concept for LAMP-Vax therapy in cancer, and if successful, set the stage for future studies, including combinations in these tumor types and others.
-Preclinical data is currently being developed to explore whether LAMP nucleic acid constructs may amplify and activate the immune response in highly immunogenic tumor types and be used to create immune responses to tumor types that otherwise do not provoke an immune response.
+We are also collaborating with academic centers and biotechnology companies to study the use of the UNITE platform in cancer types of high mortality, including cases where there are limited treatment options like glioblastoma and acute myeloid leukemia.
+We believe that these early clinical studies may provide a proof of concept for UNITE in cancer, and if successful, set the stage for future studies, including combinations in these tumor types and others.
+Preclinical data is currently being developed to explore whether the UNITE platform may amplify and activate the immune response in highly immunogenic tumor types and be used to create immune responses to tumor types that otherwise do not provoke an immune response.

 Mode of Action

-LAMP-Vax also appears to drive the orientation of the CD4+ T cell to a particular sub-type, the Th1 T cell.
-Th1 cells produce inflammatory and immunity inducing chemical messengers, cytokines, that can help stimulate the immune response.
+The platform can result in a number of downstream effects: CD4+ memory, cytokine production, and a potent antibody response.
 These factors are currently under intense focus in the cancer immunotherapy landscape.
-It is important to note that, while the mechanism of LAMP-Vax appears to focus on enhancing presentation of antigen to CD4+ T cells and producing a Th1 type CD4+ T cell response (an aspect missing in other platforms), LAMP-Vax is also believed to induce a broad immune response and thereby results in enhanced CD8+ T cell responses as well.
+It is important to note that, while the mechanism of lysosomal targeting appears to focus on enhancing presentation of antigen to CD4+ T cells and producing a Th1 type CD4+ T cell response (an aspect missing in other platforms), the UNITE platform, as a whole, is believed to induce a broad immune response and can result in enhanced CD8+ T cell responses as well.

 Reversing the “net allergic charge” and changing an IgE / Th2 allergic response into an IgG / Th1 response